Relativistic EOM-CCSD for core-excited and core-ionized state energies based on the 4-component Dirac-Coulomb(-Gaunt) Hamiltonian: Conclusions

 For highly symmetric species such as the lighter halides, for which we are able to exactly diagonalize the original similarity-transformed Hamiltonian, we show that the CVS energies closely match those from exact diagonalization at all edges.
 For the overall test set, our assessment of the different approximations indicates the one which more closely matches the performance of the original CVS scheme employs both frozen core and the removal of doubly excited determinants containing only core occupied spinors.
 Taken individually, these approximations yield sizeable overestimations and underestimations to the core ionization energies, respectively.

-With respect to the Hamiltonians, we observe first that molecular mean field 2-component calculations are nearly indistinguishable from the equivalent 4-component ones, though with numerical differences which are larger than those found in prior studies for valence properties.
-We see little different for the 2-component atomic and molecular mean field ones for low-energy ionizations (e.g.\ for the L edge for Cl, and L or M edges for Br, I or Xe), but from the K edge of the fourth row onwards, apart from a very significant difference (around 50 eV for iodine, for example), with the molecular mean field showing the best performance.
-Together with the fact that non-negligible contributions from the explicit consideration of SSSS-type integrals start to be seen for the K edge of the fourth row, we consider the molecular mean field scheme to be preferred over the atomic mean field one.
+With respect to the Hamiltonians, we observe first that calculations in which the transformation to 2-component is performed after the SCF step ($^2$DC$^M$) are nearly indistinguishable from the equivalent 4-component ones ($^4$DC), though non-negligible discrepancies appear at the K edge of fifth and sixth--row elements.
+We have traced these discrepancies to the use of the uncorrected 2-electron operator in the 2-component molecular mean-field scheme ($^2$DC$^M$ and $^2$DCG$^M$).
+More approximate approaches in which the transformation to 2-component is carried out before the SCF step (X2C-AMFI and X2C-G-AMFI), on the other hand, offer at best qualitative accuracy.
+Second, our results underscore the importance of explicitly considering SSSS-type integrals, in particular from the fifth row onwards.

 A comparison to experimental results for Xe, XeF$_2$ and CH$_3$I underscores the importance of the QED, Breit and higher order correlation effects to approach experimental results.
 While our calculations including the Gaunt interaction recover a significant fraction of the Breit interaction, the gauge term remains quite significant for the K and L edges, and it must be accounted for.
-For Xe, we have shown that, though our 4-component based CVS-EOM-CCSD approach and a more approximate one based on correcting 1-component CVS-EOM-CCSD calculations closely follow each other, non-negligible differences remain, that we attribute to the non-additivity of relativistic and electron correlation effects.

 In view of these findings, we consider the 4-component based CVS-EOM-CCSD as a reliable approach for investigating core properties throughout the periodic table.
 Apart from its intrinsic interest, it may serve as a basis for further investigations of the reliability of more approximate schemes for atoms beyond the fifth row, as well as to verify whether such approximations result in significant changes for properties such as transition moments, that require the determination of the excited-state wavefunctions.